The CRO Guide for 8 and 9-Figure DTC Brands That Want to Stop Guessing

 You're spending six or seven figures a month on ads, and your team is under pressure to show that every dollar converts.
 But here's what most CRO guides won't tell you: the biggest threat to your conversion rate isn't a bad headline or a slow page.
 It's a process that skips the research and jumps straight to testing.

-The core belief behind everything we do is simple: every brand has unique problems, audiences, products, emotions, and objections.
-Borrowed winners and best-practice tests are lottery tickets.
-You need original research per brand, not a playbook copied from someone else's results.
+The core belief behind everything we do is simple: every brand has its own problems, audiences, and objections, so you need original research per brand, not a playbook copied from someone else's results.

 CRO is a strategy for improving whatever metric you need to grow your business, not just conversion rate.
 That includes revenue per user, profit, average order value, and customer lifetime value.
 It's also why we prefer to call it "conversion optimization" rather than the narrower "conversion rate optimization."